top of page

 Only actually 50% owned by Boots!
 The other 50% is owned by Sonova, whose main brand in the UK is Phonak; so again, guess whose products they are most likely to recommend to you?

-Even before the pandemic they had started recruiting a lot of recent graduates, losing experienced audiologists due to a cross-the-board cut in their packages to bring down salary costs.
-No home visit option.
+Even before the pandemic they had started recruiting a lot of recent graduates, losing experienced audiologists due to an across-the-board cut in their packages to bring down salary costs.

 I’m sure that was just a coincidence, aren’t you?